-Identifying the Rails
+Identifying the Sections of the Rack Rails

-The chassis package includes two rail assemblies.
-Each assembly consists of three sections: An inner rail that secures directly to the chassis, an outer rail that secures to the rack, and a middle rail which extends from the outer rail.
-These assemblies are specifically designed for the left and right side of the chassis and labeled.
+The chassis package includes two rail assemblies in the rack mounting kit.
+Each assembly consists of three sections: An inner rail that secures directly to the chassis, an outer rail that secures to the rack, and a middle rail that slides in the outer rail.
+These assemblies are specifically designed for the left and right side of the chassis.